 Wife, mom to children with fur, book cover designer, photographer, animal lover, author of the books “The Friendly Floppy Ragdoll Cat,” and “You Had Me at Meow”.
 I was in retail furniture and interior design for 20 years, 15 of those self-employed.

 I was a professional member of CWA, the Cat Writers Association from 2012 thru 2016.
 I am currently a member of several Ragdoll cat groups, writer groups, photography and camera clubs.

-Look above at the different page tabs to connect, for book cover design, cats, the cat books I’ve authored, my random thoughts, snaps and clicks which is about photography and my items for sale.
+Look above at the different page tabs to connect, for book cover design and book cover photography, cats, the cat books I’ve authored, my items for sale, my random thoughts, and photography.

 If you would like to purchase a print, a photo for a book cover, or get permission to use my images for any reason please contact me.
 My images are copyrighted and all rights reserved.
 See a few of my photos at Viewbug or Flickr